nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 identifies the input for the index of the item for which remark needs to be added.
 If the index specified by the user is valid, a new RemarkCommand instance will be created and returned to LogicManager via DeliveryListParser.
 The LogicManager will then invoke the overridden execute method of the RemarkCommand object with Model as the argument.
-Subsequently, the RemarkCommand object will be created with the index of the item to add remark, and remark description as the argument.
+Subsequently, the RemarkCommand object will be created with the index of the item to add remark, and remark description as the argument and it will invoke the setCustomer method to replace old entry with the new one which contains the remark.
 It will then return a CommandResult object to LogicManager.
 This CommandResult will be returned at the end by LogicManager.

 Below is an activity diagram for the remark command.